xuyanshi/xuyanshi.github.io/_posts/2023/2023-07-10-china-marriage-rate.md

 img_path: /assets/img/posts/202307/
 ---

-Gripped with grief, anxiety and depression, many in China want a national reckoning over the hard-line “zero Covid” policy.
-Holding the government to account may be a quixotic quest.
+Marriages in China are at a record low.
+Recent political and economic turmoil have added another reason to postpone tying the knot.

 ![Covid Test](15NewWorld-illo-superJumbo.webp)